Dental Implants — Gramercy Park, NY

 Missing Multiple Teeth

 Are you missing multiple teeth consecutively?
 We can use an implant bridge to fill the space in your smile while providing sturdy support from dental implants.
 Using implants on either side of the gap, we will anchor a custom bridge to complete your smile.
-The best part is that we won’t have to alter any of your remaining natural teeth.
+The best part is that we won’t have to alter any of your remaining natural teeth, which is the normal process for individuals receiving a traditional fixed bridge.
+But even if your missing teeth are not next to each other, we can have an implant partial created that will work just like the traditional kind, only it will be anchored to your implants and not with metal clasps or clips.

 Missing All Teeth